RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 ### 3.2 Functions

--
-This is typically the longest subsection in the document.
+> This is typically the longest subsection in the document.
-List up to fifty use cases (in order of priority for development), and for at least top ten focal use cases, write a short goal statement and use case body (up to seven pages).
+> List up to fifty use cases (in order of priority for development),
+> and for at least top ten focal use cases, write a short goal statement and
+> use case body (up to seven pages).
-Identify the use cases that comprise a minimum viable product.
+> Identify the use cases that comprise a minimum viable product.
--

-#Stakeholder Requirements:
+#### Stakeholder Requirements:
 - Avionics package must entirely fit inside a ....
 - Avionics package must interface with the gimbal.
 - Avionics package must guide rocket on course.
 - Avionics package must stabilise the rocket so it stands in an upright position while preparing for launch.
 - Avionics package logical database will be human readable in the form of a text file.
-#Use Cases:
+#### Use Cases:
--
+The purpose of this avionics package is to control and guide the rocket.
+To do so, it needs to be installed, configured and calibrated prior to launch.
+The user(s) should be able to expect recorded data from the flight.
+The typical usage of the avionics package would look like:
+Installation, calibration, launch, and post-flight analysis.

+##### Installation
+##### Calibration
+##### Launch
+##### Analysis

 ### 3.3 Usability Requirements